Download this survivors checklist today. > Immediate Steps After a Loved One Dies

 - Make funeral arrangements.
 Check the will or separate instructions for any funeral or burial wishes.
-Contact funeral home to arrange for mortuary, cemetery, burial or cremation, as appropriate.
-With the help of funeral home and family, arrange for obituary in paper if desired.
+Contact the funeral home to arrange for mortuary, cemetery, burial or cremation, as appropriate.
+With the help of funeral home and family, arrange for an obituary in the paper if desired.

 - If desired, contact decedent’s clergyperson before final funeral arrangements are made.